christopheml/backpack-currencies-enhanced/README.md

 ## Changes

+### 1.3

+- Fixed multiple bugs relative to the 9.0.1 API changes.

+- Used the Blizzard API colors for the currency amounts.

+- Used the Blizzard API formatting logic for the currency amounts now that it supports huge numbers.

 ### 1.2

 - Fixed a bug from a call to a function that was moved to another namespace.